olivieraubert/getting-cleaning-data-project/Codebook.md

 - 'test/y_test.txt': Test labels.

 ## 2 Extracts only the measurements on the mean and standard deviation for each measurement.
-Use the function grepl to extract the mean abd standard deviation
+Use the function grepl to extract the mean and standard deviation

 ## 3 Uses descriptive activity names to name the activities in the data set
 Merge data subset with the activityType